nickloman/arcade-of-memories/instructions.md

 ## General Info

 The cabinet is decorated using photos by Hanah (thanks Hannah!) and contains a Ryzen 7 gaming PC designed to be completely silent and low power consumption running Windows 11.
 There are externally mounted volume controls (click the wheel to mute).

+# Happy 40th Birthday!